zkrx/u-boot-syno/README.md

 # u-boot-syno
 Synology's U-boot for the DS211j "modified" to load a uImage by tftp instead of flash.
+This document describes a very hacky process I came up with to create and flash a new U-Boot on the DS211j.

 # toolchain
 Syno's U-Boot barely compiles.
 To avoid as many side effects as possible, I personnally create a symbolic link in /usr/local like so: